 While an initial fraud alert used to end after 90 days, it now lasts for a full year.

 You’ll receive access to a free copy of your credit report from each of the three credit bureaus, which will allow you to check recent activity to make sure no damage has been done already.

 This option is best if you suspect you might become a victim of identity theft or if you’ve been a victim but haven’t reported the fraud.

 An extended fraud alert lasts for seven years.
 You’ll receive access to two free copies of your credit report from each of the three credit bureaus within 12 months, which will give you more time to check your credit reports to make sure the fraudster doesn’t try to come back for more.

 What’s more, credit reporting companies must remove your name from their marketing lists for prescreened offers for five years.

-A purely precautionary measure, active duty alerts are for service members who head out for deployment.
-Active duty alerts last for one year but can be renewed as long as you’re in active duty.
+A purely precautionary measure, active duty alerts on credit reports are for service members who head out for deployment.
+Active duty alerts last for one year, but can be renewed as long as you’re in active duty.

 In addition to normal verification requirements for creditors, the alert also requires that credit reporting companies take your name off their marketing lists.
 You won’t receive prescreened offers for two years.